Explaining fonts in California courts

 When the focus of your briefs must be the content and conveying vital information to support your case, it can be easy to keep the visual details of the actual page set at the minimum standards of the law.

-But with typography, the visual component of the written word, you have the opportunity to make your documents stand out, to create a positive reading experience for the judges and clerks who will be looking at them.
+However, with typography, the visual component of the written word, you have the opportunity to make your documents stand out and create a positive reading experience for the judges and clerks who will be looking at them.

 The font is only one of many aspects of typography, and something we’ve been getting a lot of questions about lately.
 So here is a summary of our philosophy when it comes to the ideal fonts in California courts for legal documents.